Skip to content

 You can make even more out of the money you save.
 Here are some examples that Frugalists follow:

-Books about the frugal life
+Books about frugal life

-• Retirement at 40*: Financial freedom and happiness through frugalism, by Florian Wagner and Oliver Noelting.
+• Retirement at 40*: Financial Freedom and Happiness through Frugalism, by Florian Wagner and Oliver Noelting.

 Frugalism calculator